-Natalie Clays - Director, Australia & New Zealand
+Natalie Clays - Director, Australia, New Zealand & USA

 I tried my first cigarette at the age of 15, trying to look cool and trying even harder not to choke or vomit.
 It was vile and disgusting and made me feel ill but I was determined to learn how to do it.
 Twenty years later I was still smoking.

 Over the years I fell into every category of smoker; I was a regular pack-a-day smoker, a casual smoker, a secret smoker, a chain smoker.

 I tried to quit using patches, hypnotherapy, gum, herbs, lasers, needles, inhalators, lozenges and some tablets that made me depressed but I always lit up, eventually.
 In the end I decided I’d rather smoke and be happy than quit and be miserable.